💬

 Benches

-If you're looking to buy a rack, it is worth keeping in mind the benches you'll be using with it.
+If you're looking to buy a rack, the benches you'll be using with it are worth keeping in mind.
 If you don't have any benches yet, it is worth considering multi-adjustable benches.
-These will give you the most training options both inside your rack as on the free weight floor.
+These will give you the most versatility in training options inside your rack and on the free-weight floor.

 Platforms

 As regular gym-goers become more proficient lifters, they may want to explore the worlds of powerlifting or Olympic lifting.
-Thinking ahead allows you to get some exciting looking lifting platforms options that don't necessarily have to be a huge expense.
+Thinking ahead allows you to get exciting-looking lifting platforms that don't necessarily have to be expensive.

-Integrated platforms slot into your lifting rack independently.
-They can be added at any time after the purchase of the rack.
-When buying your platform, make sure you have enough floor space in front of your rack to accommodate the shock absorbent wings.
-Also consider the width of the platform, so that it can sit flush within the rack.
+Integrated platforms are a great example that slot into a lifting rack independently and can be added at any time after the purchase of the rack.
+When buying your platform, ensure you have enough floor space in front of the rack to accommodate the shock-absorbent wings.
+Also, consider the width of the platform so that it can sit flush with the rack.

-A space saving solution is the inlaid platform.
-This is usually installed at the same time as your fitness flooring and before the rack goes in.
+Our final space-saving solution is the inlaid platform.
+This is usually installed at the same time as gym flooring and before the rack goes in.
 Having an inlaid platform removes the height difference between the platforms.
 It also allows racks to be placed closer together.
-Most importantly, they look amazing and can be custom made to match your brand.
+Most importantly, they look amazing and can be custom-made to match your brand.

-Hopefully this guide has helped you make an informed choice.
-However, if you have any further questions our team is always on hand to help you make the right decision.
-If you're looking for inspiration, our case study pages are full of photos and videos of completed projects from over the years.
+Hopefully, this guide has helped you make a more informed choice when choosing a new power rack.
+However, if you have further questions, our team is always on hand to help you make the right decision.
+If you're looking for inspiration, our case study pages are full of photos and videos of completed projects over the years.